psyb0t/ssh-tunnel-swarm/README.md

 SSH Tunnel Swarm is a powerful shell script tool for managing multiple SSH tunnels concurrently.
 It simplifies the process of creating and managing both forward and reverse SSH tunnels by applying a predefined set of rules for each tunnel.

 The script supports the configuration of multiple SSH connections and can establish tunnels based on defined rules.
-The process is controlled through different shell scripts for logging, rule definition, and data splitting.

 ## Features